 What are the ingredients for Japanese deep fried pork cutlets?

-The main ingredients are pork cutlets, flour, eggs, Japanese bread crumbs, salt and five spice powder.
+In this Japanese crispy tonkatsu recipe, the main ingredients are pork cutlets, flour, eggs, Japanese bread crumbs, salt and five spice powder.

 Cooking tips for how to make Japanese tonkatsu: